 |14 years but less than 16||6|

 |16 years but less than 18||7|

 |20 years but less than 22||9|

 |26 years or more||12|

 Severance repayment will be prorated for an employee rehired into a position with a lower percentage time commitment or lower rate of pay than the position from which the employee was laid off.
 An employee may request other arrangements, and if approved, the schedule of repayment will be established by written agreement between the employee and the Vice President for Human Resources (or designee).
 (In the case of Senior Research Associates, Research Associates and all levels of Librarians, such other arrangements shall be between the employee and the Provost's Office.)

 2. Effect of Terminal Vacation on Severance Repayment: If the laid off employee elects to take terminal vacation as described in Guide Memo 2.1.6: Vacations, the new layoff effective date will be the last day of the terminal vacation period.
-The severance repayment period begins on the first work day following the layoff effective date.
+The severance repayment period begins on the first business day following the layoff effective date.
 Any period of terminal vacation is not included in the years of benefit-eligible employment in calculating severance pay.